Solar Companies in Sri Lanka – Can We Take on the Global Solar PV Challenges?

-This refers to the availability of raw materials at affordable costs for mass production of PV panels and other equipment.
-The expensive nature of these materials makes it difficult to be manufacture them in developing countries where adequate funds are not dedicated towards energy demands.
-Bridging this gap is only possible if fair subsidies are allocated for manufacturing of PV technology.
+This refers to the availability of raw materials at affordable costs for the mass production of PV panels and other equipment.
+The expensive nature of these materials makes it difficult to manufacture them in developing countries where adequate funds are not dedicated to energy demands.
+Bridging this gap is only possible if fair subsidies are allocated for the manufacturing of PV technology.

 Sri Lankan Status